Berkeley-CS61B/skeleton-sp16/hw2/spec/hw2.md

 --------------------------------
 In this program, we'll write a program to estimate the value of the percolation threshold via [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method).

 **Introductory Video.** I made an intro video for this assignment while I was at Princeton.
 You might find it useful: [Link](https://www.youtube.com/watch?v=o60oHXesOuA).
 The video doesn't quite match our assignment perfectly, but it's close.
-I'm hoping to put together and updated version for our course soon.
+I'm hoping to put together an updated version for our course on the evening of 3/10.

 **HW2 Slides.** Slides for this HW can be found [here](https://docs.google.com/presentation/d/1AV5v-gTSIi5xUwtm-FtkReUmuTA3Mqry1eGjje7OgQo/edit?usp=sharing).
 Because this is a HW and not a project, I give spoilers for how to approach the HW.
 You may ignore them if you'd like a bigger challenge.